-Our Compensation Committee is comprised of Messrs.
-Chariton, Plafker, Novick, Peter Levy and Jacobs, each of whom is an independent director.
-Mr. Jacobs serves as chairman of the Compensation Committee.
-During the fiscal year ended November 30, 2017 the Compensation Committee held two meetings.
+Our Compensation Committee is comprised of Peter Levy and Gary Jacobs, each of whom is an independent director.
+Mr. Levy serves as chairman of the Compensation Committee.
+During the fiscal year ended November 30, 2018, the Compensation Committee held one meeting.